itsneeleshsingh/pwn.college_neelesh/Hello_Hackers.md

 # Intro to Commands
 The challenge asks to invoke the `hello` command to retrieve the module flag.
 Since the Linux commands are case sensitive, thus we should run exactly the same way in the shell to get the flag.
+On sumbitting the flag, challenge is completed.

 ## My solution
 **Flag:** `pwn.college{g4yaXFF365j7pf6W0H9hOWxGD9r.QX3YjM1wCO2kjNzEzW}`